cuter9/Cuterbot_2004/docker/README.md

 # Docker version issue
-1. The native nvidia container libraries, nvidia-docker2 v2.8, can be upgrade to v2.13.0, as following
+1. The native nvidia container libraries in jetson nano (nvidia-docker2 v2.8 and its associative packages), can be upgrade to v2.13.0, as following
-2. Add the latest apt source list to /etc/apt/source.list.d, https://github.com/NVIDIA/libnvidia-container/blob/gh-pages/stable/ubuntu18.04/nvidia-container-toolkit.list
+2. Add the latest apt source list to /etc/apt/source.list.d from https://github.com/NVIDIA/libnvidia-container/blob/gh-pages/stable/ubuntu18.04/nvidia-container-toolkit.list
 3. Run sudo apt update and sudo apt update nvidia-docker2.The following packages will update and make the docker works as it is: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/1.8.1/install-guide.html
    1) install nvidia-docker2 v2.13.0; and it will automatically install the following packages
    2) libnvidia-container1 (v1.13.5)